Tip

 1Password can import your iCloud Passwords from Safari on your Mac.
 When you import iCloud Passwords:

-Step 1: Export your iCloud Passwords on your Mac
+Step 1: Export your iCloud Passwords on Mac or iOS

 Important